sapreviraj/Predicting-Good-or-Bad-Loan-/README.md

 # Data Analysis Project on Lending Club Dataset

+# Source
+The dataset is available at Kaggle.
+It can found at https://www.kaggle.com/wendykan/lending-club-loan-data

 # Objective
 To predict whether a loan is good or bad based on the loan status of the applicant.